hoguej/circlevilleonline.com/content/news/lies-damn-lies-and-campaign-propaganda.md

 If the city wants to open up the mayor role to non-retiree, professional leadership, it makes sense to increase the Mayor’s salary to be more competitive with the private sector.

 As an incumbent retiree Mayor who doesn't need the money, it is not in the Mayor’s interest to attract competition to his elected position.
-While his opposition to the increase is easy to pass off as altruistic, his opposition to the raise also serves his own agenda to stay in office, and to limit the field of competition to other retirees or candidates that aren't already professional leaders.
+While his opposition to the increase is easy to pass off as altruistic, his opposition to the raise also serves his own agenda to stay in office and to limit the field of competition to other retirees or candidates that aren't already professional leaders.